kevle1/smartraveller-api/README.md

 A simple API for travel advisories published by the Australian DFAT [Smartraveller](https://www.smartraveller.gov.au/).

 **This is not an official API.
-Visit the Smartraveller website for the latest information.**
+Visit the [Smartraveller website](https://www.smartraveller.gov.au) for the latest information.**

 Available at https://smartraveller.api.kevle.xyz/

-## Locally running
+## Running Locally

 ```
-pip install -r requirements.txt
+pip install pipenv
+pipenv install
-python wsgi.py
+pipenv run python wsgi.py
 ```

 ## Deployment